-- Smith, M. 2016: Podocarpus totara: managing natural regrowth In the Northland region of New Zealand is a significant indigenous resource whose natural regeneration has the potential to transform the ‘productive landscape’.
+- Smith, M. 2016: Podocarpus totara: managing natural regrowth.
+In the Northland region of New Zealand is a significant indigenous resource whose natural regeneration has the potential to transform the ‘productive landscape’.
 Part 1.
-Courtsey of Timber and Forestry News, February 2016.
+Courtesy of Timber and Forestry e news, February 2016.
 10-11.

 - Smith, M. 2016: Transforming the productive landscape.
 Encouraging the commercial use of totara as a viable farm-based option is the goal of the Northland Totara Working Group (NTWG).
 Part 2.
-Courtsey of Timber and Forestry News, March 2016.
+Courtesy of Timber and Forestry e news, March 2016.
 10-11.